 However, there may be times when behavior-related problems occur which are unpleasant for a student, but not readily evident to a driver.
 Please do not hesitate to report, or encourage your child to report, incidents that may not have come to our attention through everyday communication.
 Reports can be sent to the bus driver, the building principal or designee, or a STA representative at 515-278-8149.
 As a part of your school transportation team, we are committed to the goal of providing a safe and pleasant ride for all students on a daily basis.
 Your cooperation is always appreciated in helping us achieve this goal.

 Primary responsibility for bus discipline rests with the bus driver.
 Serious infractions or repeated infractions will be referred to building principals or designees.
 District and transportation administrators reserve the right – depending on the severity of the infraction – to impose consequences as necessary and not in accordance with the guidelines below.

-Second Infraction: Verbal reprimand by bus driver and explanation of rules.
+First Infraction: Verbal reprimand by bus driver and explanation of rules.
 The bus driver will write and submit a formal bus referral to the STA transportation office.
-STA management will assist drivers with contacting parent(s) to explain what rule violation has occurred, what action the driver has taken to change behavior, and how the parents can help solve the problem.
+STA management will contact parent(s) to explain what rule violation has occurred and what action will be taken.
+The transportation department appreciates the parent(s) support in helping resolve behavior issues.

-Third & Subsequent Infraction(s): The bus driver will write a formal bus referral and send it to the appropriate school principal or designee.
+Second & Subsequent Infraction(s): The bus driver will write a formal bus referral and send it to the appropriate school principal or designee.
 Each referral will be reviewed and potential consequences may occur depending on seriousness of the referral, student age, appropriateness, time between referrals, and other extenuating circumstance.
-Parents will be notified of any consequences.
+The principal or designee will notify the parent(s) of any consequences.